 In this article by Manpreet Singh Ghotra and Rajdeep Dua , coauthors of the book Machine Learning with Spark, Second Edition , we will analyze the case where we do not have labeled data available.
 Supervised learning methods are those where the training data is labeled with the true outcome that we would like to predict (for example, a rating for recommendations and class assignment for classification or a real target variable in the case of regression).

-In this article by Munish Sethi , author of the book Jasmine Cookbook , we will see the implementation of Jasmine tests using spies.
+In this article by Vikram Murugesan , the author of the book Microservices Deployment Cookbook , we will see a brief introduction to concept of the microservices.

 In this article by Konstantin Ivanov , the author of the book Containerization with LXC , we will see how to install and run LXC.
 LXC takes advantage of the kernel namespaces and cgroups to create process isolation we often refer to as containers.
 As such LXC is not a separate software component in the Linux kernel, but rather a set of userspace tools, the liblxc library and various language bindings.
 In this article, we are going to cover the following topics: Installing LXC on Ubuntu Building and starting containers using the provided templates and configuration files Showcase the various LXC operations

 In this article by Raimondas Pupius , the author of the book Mastering SFML Game Development we will learn about normal maps and specular maps.